a-paxton/perception-memory-coordination/perception-memory-coordination.md

 ***

 ## Identify pairs

-Next, we identify all dyads in which both participants responded the same number of times.
-This ensures that we include only dyads who experienced the full and correct experimental protocol.
+Next, we identify all dyads in which both participants completed all trials.

 ```r